abaez8031/OpenMesa/README.md

 ## Reviews

-Users can search for restaurants for by name.
-There will be a list of restaurants matching the name rendered.
+Users can search for restaurants for by name or cuisine.
+There will be a list of restaurants matching the name/cuisine rendered.

 ![ezgif com-video-to-gif (5)](https://user-images.githubusercontent.com/113265748/232145166-27efafac-fa8d-4683-bbaf-1df065e52590.gif)